tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/httpsettings.png)

 Add another node to the flow by clicking the + icon to the right of the http node and selecting JSON Parser from the Toolbox list.
-This is needed because the output of the API is returned in JSON format.
-If it was returned as a string, this wouldn't be needed.
+Adding a JSON Parse node is optional in this case but if you do add one, you can select what specific data returned from the API is returned by the If statement, otherwise the whole JSON object is returned and your Assistant will need to handle extracting the data (which may actually be desired in some situations).

 ![Image of Architecture](/images/jsonparser.png)